Budibase/website/content/blog/data/how-to-create-a-data-model.md

 Having an effective data model in place also allows you to ensure compatibility between multiple sources, optimum performance, scalability, and effective security within your data warehouse or other information assets.

+Check out our guide to [ITIL configuration management](https://budibase.com/resources/itil-processes/configuration-management/) for an example of a complex, organization-wide data model.

 ## How to create a data model for your app project in 9 steps

 To ensure the best results, it’s useful to follow a reproducible framework.